AkashKundu114/KemzoDev-Network/README.md

 # KemzoDev-Network
 KemzoDev Network Offical Website.
 HTML/CSS/JS.
-Open Source
+Open Source Website Have Some Of Programming Issues Will Be Fix Very Soon
 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.